SteeltoeOSS/Samples/Configuration/src/SimpleCloudFoundry/README.md

 # Setup Config Server
 You must first create an instance of the Config Server service in a org/space.

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-2. cd src/SimpleCloudFoundry
+2. `cd Configuration/src/SimpleCloudFoundry`
-3. cf create-service p-config-server standard myConfigServer -c ./config-server.json
+3. `cf create-service p-config-server standard myConfigServer -c ./config-server.json`

+# Find the correct asp.net runtime
+1. Ensure `dnvm` and `dnu` are installed properly
+1. `dnvm list`  (This will output the currently installed runtimes, pick a linux coreclr runtime e.g. 1.0.0-rc1-update2)
+1. Find where the runtime is installed. e.g. `sudo find / -type d | grep "1.0.0-rc1-update2"`
+1. `export NET_RUNTIME=/Users/myuser/.dnx/runtimes/dnx-coreclr-linux-x64.1.0.0-rc1-update2`
+1. Ensure `dnvm` is using the correct runtime e.g. `dnvm use 1.0.0-rc1-update2 -r coreclr`

 # Publish App & Push

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-2. cd src/SimpleCloudFoundry
+2. `cd Configuration/src/SimpleCloudFoundry`
-3. dnu restore
+3. `dnu restore`
-4. cd ..
+4. `cd ..`
 5. Publish app to a directory selecting the runtime you want to run on.
-(e.g. `dnu publish --out ./publish --configuration Release  --runtime /usr/local/lib/dnx/runtimes/dnx-coreclr-linux-x64.1.0.0-rc1-update1/ SimpleCloudFoundry/`)
+(e.g. `dnu publish --out ./publish --configuration Release  --runtime $NET_RUNTIME SimpleCloudFoundry/`)
 6. Push the app using the appropriate manifest.
+Checkout [CF notes](https://github.com/aminjam/Samples/tree/sccs-vcap-binding/Configuration/src/SimpleCloudFoundry#cf-notes) for troubleshooting tips.
  (e.g. `cf push -f SimpleCloudFoundry/manifest.yml -p ./publish` or `cf push -f SimpleCloudFoundry/manifest-windows.yml -p ./publish`)

 Windows Note: If you are pushing to a windows stack, and you are using self-signed certificates you are likely to run into SSL certificate validation issues when pushing this app.
 You have two choices to fix this: